jlopezbi/rhinoUnfolder/README.md

-rhinoUnwrapper
+rhinoUnfolder
 ==============

-A Python plugin to Rhino that unwraps triangulated meshes.
+A Python plugin to Rhino that unfolds meshes.

 You can use it to create flat, foldable versions of your 3D models.
 It's like [Pepakura](http://www.tamasoft.co.jp/pepakura-en/) for Rhino.